A phase inversion benchmark for multiscale multiphase flows: Model and numerical methods

 \subsection{The Jadim code}

-JADIM is a versatile code developed for a number of years at IMFT (Institut de M\'ecanique des Fluides de Toulouse).
-In JADIM, the time evolution of two-phase or three-phase flow is obtained using the one-fluid formulation of the Navier-Stokes equations.
-The momentum equations are discretized on a staggered orthogonal grid using a finite-volume approach.
+JADIM is a versatile code developed for a number of years at IMFT.
+In JADIM, the momentum equations are discretized on a staggered orthogonal grid using a finite-volume approach.
 Spatial discretization is performed using second-order centered differences.
 Time-advancement is achieved through a third-order Runge-Kutta algorithm for advection/source terms and a Crank-Nicolson algorithm for viscous stresses.
 Incompressibility is satisfied at the end of each time step through a projection method.
 More details may be found in \cite{Calmet}.
 The resulting code is second-order accurate in both time and space for single-phase flows.

 In two- and three-phase configurations, a VOF method with no interface reconstruction is used.
-The advection equation for $C$ is solved using a flux-corrected scheme split into successive one-dimensional s.png \cite{Bonometti}.
-Owing to the splitting procedure, the overall transport scheme is not rigorously conservative.
-Therefore a local mass error control which improves upon the global control technique described in [56] is employed.
-The corresponding strategy is based on the detection of drop or bubbles (through an index function and a topological monitoring of each bubble or drop) and on an iterative solution which modifies the volume fraction within the transition regions (i.e. those in which the volume fraction is neither zero nor one) in order to keep the volume of each bubble or drop constant.
-Since no interface reconstruction step is involved, smearing of interfaces frequently occurs in high-shear regions.
-A specific strategy is employed to keep this smearing within reasonable bounds.
-For this purpose, the velocity at nodes crossed by the interface is modified to keep the thickness of the interfacial region constant.
-Details may be found in \cite{Benkenida,Bonometti}.
-In the most difficult cases (e.g. break-up and coalescence), this approach is supplemented by an antidiffusion technique in which the local volume is redistributed in the direction normal to the interface so as to eliminate spurious values of the volume fraction outside interfacial regions.
+The advection equation for $C$ is solved using a \red{Zalesak} flux-corrected scheme \cite{Zalesak} split into successive one-dimensional steps \cite{Bonometti} \red{in order to avoid the well-known tendency of the multidimensional version of this scheme to distort iso-$C$ surfaces.} Owing to the splitting procedure, the overall transport scheme is not rigorously conservative.
+Therefore a local mass error control which improves upon the global control technique described in \cite{Bonometti} is employed here.
+The corresponding strategy is based on the detection of drop or bubbles (through an index function and a topological monitoring of each bubble or drop) and on an iterative solution which modifies the volume fraction within the transition regions (\textit{i.e.} those in which $0<C<1$) in order to keep the volume of each bubble or drop constant.
+Since no interface reconstruction step is involved, smearing of interfaces frequently occurs in high-shear regions. \red{The original strategy described in \cite{Bonometti} is employed to keep this smearing within reasonable bounds.} In the most difficult cases (\textit{e.g.} break-up and coalescence), this approach is supplemented by an antidiffusion technique in which the local volume is redistributed in the direction normal to the interface so as to eliminate spurious values of the volume fraction outside interfacial regions.